futureaiitofficial/infoctor/README.md

 - Integration with Aadhar system for patient identification in India
 - Compliance with ONC certification requirements for US interoperability
 - Support for international drug databases and formularies
-- Integration with drug information databases for up-to-date medication data and interactions
-- Support for automated coding systems and computer-assisted coding (CAC) tools
-- Connectivity with medical coding update services for real-time code set updates
 - Blockchain-based health information exchange protocols

 ## 9. User Interfaces